zammad/zammad-documentation/appendix/backup-and-restore/migrate-hosts.rst

 Migrate Zammad to new host
 **************************

-🙅‍♀️ This is a proof of concept, not a full how to Please note that the steps described on this page are an addition to :doc:`backing up </appendix/backup-and-restore/backup>` and :doc:`restoration </appendix/backup-and-restore/restore>`.
+🙅‍♀️ This is a proof of concept, not a full how to.
+Your environment may be different.
+   Please note that the steps described on this page are an addition to :doc:`backing up </appendix/backup-and-restore/backup>` and :doc:`restoration </appendix/backup-and-restore/restore>`.